 Modern Perspectives on Religion and Spirituality

-• Reduce Stress and Anxiety: Practices like prayer, meditation, and attending religious services can calm the mind and reduce stress.
+- Reduce Stress and Anxiety: Prayer, meditation, or attending services can calm your mind and make you feel more at peace.

 Mental Health Benefits